How to Check the Status of Your IRS Tax Return

 If the Where’s My Refund tool is unable to provide you with an update on the status of your tax return, the IRS asks you not to file a second tax return or contact them by phone.
 They do have phone and walk-in representatives who can help you research the status of your refund, but only if it has been 21 days or more since you filed electronically, more than 6 weeks since you mailed your paper return, or if the Where’s My Refund tool specifically directs you to contact the IRS.

-Keep in mind that the US Postal Service is experiencing mail processing delays related to COVID-19.
+Keep in mind that the US Postal Service may still be experiencing mail processing delays related to COVID-19.
 This means that it might take longer than usual to send, receive, and process mailed documents like paper tax returns and other tax-related correspondence.
 The IRS is currently processing all mail in the order that it is received.